sonictl/newTweetSpkr/README.md

 On the client side, it constantly queries the internet for information, and if it is new, it will broadcast it by voice.

-The client side is a web server developed in python.
+The server side is a web server developed in python.
 The client side is a C program running on ESP8266 MCU (micro controll unit).
 ESP8266 microChip comes with a wifi module, which can access the resources on the internet and is a cheap solution for IoT application development.

 ## New tweet speaker -- 监听新的tweet并广播